25 June 2018

 Nigel Atter, a policy adviser for the British Psychological Society, said:

 “The causes of obesity are complex in nature.
 So far proposed policy interventions have focused on price promotions and advertising, which are just part of the equation.
 While it is true unhealthy foods are too heavily promoted and that our food is too full of fat and salt, it is also true that we are reluctant to make the right choices.

 Deprivation has a huge effect on our health.
 Less likely to achieve at school and more likely to live in an environment where fast food is easily accessible, children from less affluent backgrounds face a toxic mix which make the healthy choices the hard choices.
 From school education to doing the family shop, we should be demonstrating which foods are necessary and which are a luxury to our younger generation.

 The effect of obesity on our children’s health goes beyond physical.
 Children living with obesity are more likely to suffer from lower educational attainment, emotional distress and a range of behaviours associated with poor health outcomes due to weight-based stigma and mocking.

 Psychological interventions can help bridge the gap in our approach, aiding understanding of how individuals can overcome the stress, anxiety and stigma that perpetuate the cycle of poor diet and lack of exercise.

 We need to challenge the perception that individuals are solely to blame for their weight.
 Removing this barrier, whether via adapting the environment to promote healthy options or via one-to-one health interventions, is the first step to removing the shame which prevents individuals from engaging in healthier lifestyles.“

-On the basis of the psychological evidence, the Society recommends.
+On the basis of the psychological evidence, the BPS recommends.